Elise Kova is the USA Today bestselling author of books filled with magic.

 This is a list of frequently asked questions I receive about me and my work.

-How can I request a review copy of published books/ARCs of upcoming books?
+How can I request a review copy or advanced reader copies (ARCs) of upcoming books?

 What order should I read your books in?

 CLICK HERE to learn more about my recommended reading order.

 How did you start? / How long have you been writing?

 I wrote my first novella, a high fantasy, in sixth grade.
 It was part of a school project to write a “long form” story.
 I was determined to write a chapter book and so that’s what I did.
 Needless to say, I’ve loved writing and storytelling for a long time.
 Reading and books have always been a big part of who I am, so even if I wasn’t dreaming of being an author at points in my life, I’ve always held a deep love for the art of storytelling.

 Thus, when I began writing AIR AWAKENS in 2012-2013, it started as a hobby.